a-jean-andreasian/OpenSource-Guard/README.md

 ## What problem does this tool solve?

 - We are living times that anything public means it's not yours anymore, especially your open-source code on GitHub.
-- Anyone can grab/crawl your code (by the way GitHub provides enterprise solutions for specially for crawlers.
-Never read the `robots.txt` of GitHub?), laugh at the licence, then reuse, repurpose, republish as their own, feed it to
+- Anyone can grab/crawl your code, laugh at the licence, then reuse, repurpose, republish as their own, feed it to AI crawlers  (by the way GitHub provides enterprise solutions specially for crawlers.
+Never read the `robots.txt` of GitHub?).
-  AI crawlers.
-  - By the way do you even know that any open-source code on GitHub is an [AI-training material?](https://github.com/github/site-policy/commit/68e3dbe6c1d3b3deb21adeaf328685566a364c58)
+  - And, did you know that any open-source code on GitHub is an [AI-training material?](https://github.com/github/site-policy/commit/68e3dbe6c1d3b3deb21adeaf328685566a364c58)
 - Most “open-source protection” advice is utopian: blocklists, licenses, code etiquette.
 - In reality, as in life the majority doesn't respect the rules but respect the gun.